-- (1) For purposes of this disclosure, the Change in Control date and all termination events are assumed to occur on March 31, 2010.
-The stock closing price as of such date was \$33.66. - (2) Mr. Tokich and STERIS have not entered into an employment agreement.
-Therefore, in the event of termination without a Change in Control, no contractual termination payments are required. - (3) In the event of a Change in Control with or without termination, Mr. Tokich will be entitled to accelerated vesting of stock options.
+(1) For purposes of this disclosure, the Change in Control date and all termination events are assumed to occur on March 31, 2012.
+The stock price used is the closing price of \$31.62 on March 30, 2012, the last trading day prior to March 31, 2012.

+(2) Mr. Tokich and STERIS have not entered into an employment agreement.
+Therefore, in the event of termination without a Change in Control, no contractual termination payments are required.

+(3) In the event of a Change in Control with or without termination, Mr. Tokich will be entitled to accelerated vesting of stock options.
 In the event of Mr. Tokich's death, he will be entitled to accelerated vesting of stock options.
+In the event of Mr. Tokich's death, he will be entitled to accelerated vesting of stock options.
 Values attributable to accelerated vesting for stock options and restricted stock are shown in the "Change in Control" columns.
 Upon death, restricted stock awards may be modified in such manner as the Board or the Chief Executive Officer or his delegatee or delegatees, as applicable, may specify to give Mr. Tokich the benefit of those awards through that date.
 For purposes of the foregoing table, no modification to vesting is assumed.
-Upon termination by the Company or Mr. Tokich for any other reason, Mr. Tokich is not entitled to accelerated vesting of stock options or restricted stock awards. - (4) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination for Good Faith determination (as defined in his agreement), he will be entitled to a lump sum severance payment based on a multiple of one (1) times his current base salary and his "average annual incentive compensation" (as defined).
-For purposes of the incentive compensation portion of this calculation, an average of his most recent bonus (fiscal 2010 bonus) and prior year bonus (fiscal 2009 bonus) has been used. - (5) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination by STERIS other than for Cause, death or Disability or by executive for reduction of compensation or mandatory relocation (as defined in his agreement), he will be entitled to a lump sum severance payment based on a multiple of two (2) times his current base salary and his "average annual incentive compensation" (as defined).
-For purposes of the incentive compensation portion of this calculation, an average of his most recent bonus (fiscal 2010 bonus) and prior year bonus (fiscal 2009 bonus) has been used. - (6) Mr. Tokich is entitled to a special pro-rata STERIS Corporation Incentive Compensation Plan payment under his Change in Control agreement.
-This bonus is based on Mr. Tokich's fiscal year 2010 actual bonus.
-The 2010 fiscal year approved amount of bonus payout was based on achievement of a corporate performance level of 152.0% under the STERIS Corporation Incentive Compensation Plan, for the pro-rata portion of the year.
-The proration is 100% because the assumed termination date is the fiscal year end. - (7) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination for Good Faith determination (as defined in his agreement) he will be entitled to continuation of health, dental, and life coverage for a period of one (1) year.
+Upon termination by the Company or Mr. Tokich for any other reason, Mr. Tokich is not entitled to accelerated vesting of stock options or restricted stock awards.

+(4) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination for Good Faith determination (as defined in his agreement), he will be entitled to a lump sum severance payment based on a multiple of one (1) times his current base salary and his "average annual incentive compensation" (as defined).
+For purposes of the incentive compensation portion of this calculation, an average of his most recent bonus (fiscal 2012 bonus) and prior year bonus (fiscal 2011 bonus) has been used.

+(5) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination by STERIS other than for Cause, death or Disability or by executive for reduction of compensation or mandatory relocation (as defined in his agreement), he will be entitled to a lump sum severance payment based on a multiple of two (2) times his current base salary and his "average annual incentive compensation" (as defined).
+For purposes of the incentive compensation portion of this calculation, an average of his most recent bonus (fiscal 2012 bonus) and prior year bonus (fiscal 2011 bonus) has been used.

+(6) Mr. Tokich is entitled to a special STERIS Corporation Incentive Compensation Plan payment under his Change in Control agreement.
+Because the assumed termination date is the fiscal year end, this bonus is based on Mr. Tokich's actual bonus for fiscal year 2012, which was \$0.

+(7) Pursuant to Mr. Tokich's change in control agreement, in the event of a Change in Control with termination for Good Faith determination (as defined in his agreement) he will be entitled to continuation of health, dental, and life coverage for a period of one (1) year.
 In the event of a Change in Control with termination by STERIS other than for Cause, death or Disability, or termination by Mr. Tokich for reduction of compensation or mandatory relocation, he will be entitled to continuation of health, dental and life coverage for a period of two (2) years.